reytoms/Portfolio/Project_Part2.md

 **Visual 3:** Travel Checklist

-Now that my viewers are convinced about taking the journey towards a healthier mental well-being, here's a quick checklist for them to strike off as they make their way to a healther and happier self!
+By now I trust my viewers are convinced about taking the journey towards a healthier mental well-being.
+I would like to ease their planning by creating a quick checklist for to strike off as they make their way to a healther and happier self!

 <img width="385" alt="Screen Shot 2021-11-19 at 12 17 39 AM" src="https://user-images.githubusercontent.com/92896969/142569308-e9e73427-73fb-4e9b-a203-abe6d40ce013.png">

+## Data Visualization

-Finally, I would like to introduce them to a country that they could visit.
-I choose to present some facts about Qatar (my home country) that would be insightful to my viewers.
+Finally, I would like to introduce them to a country that I would like them to visit.
+Qatar is my home country.
+Hence, I would like to encourage my viewers to visit Doha, Qatar.

+The reason I created the below visualization is to show my viewers about the possible travel destinations.
+However, for this story out of about 200 countries in the world, I want to highlight "QATAR".
+I did this by giving the largest font size to Qatar and using uppercase font for it as compared to lower case font for the other countries.

 <div class="flourish-embed" data-src="visualisation/7880910"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+In the following visualizations, I chose to highlight some areas of differences between the United States of America and Qatar.

-**The population of USA is 3,33,659,530 versus 2,947,566 in Qatar. **
+**The population of USA is 3,33,659,530 versus 2,947,566 in Qatar.**

 ![1 QATARI = 114 AMERICANS.pdf](https://user-images.githubusercontent.com/92896969/142717630-26867dd0-0d81-40bb-a184-83c7d6980b35.png)

-For every Qatari, there are about 114 Americans, by Reyma Thomas
+For each Qatari resident, there are about 114 Americans.

+I used Canva to build this visualization.
+I chose the #64113f shade to represent a citizen in Qatar because this color is closest to the shade of the Qatar Flag.
+On the other hand, to show the population for USA, I picked blue from the color of the USA National flag.
+I did not choose red instead because red and the maroon for Qatar might not look as distinct as the blue and maroon.

 **The value of 1 USD is equal to 3.65 qatar riyals.**

 ![1 USD = 3.65 QAR.pdf](https://user-images.githubusercontent.com/92896969/142717639-a2c06d79-ea5e-49af-8a72-85d1b708314d.png)

-1 USD = 3.65 QAR, by Reyma Thomas
+I used Canva to build this visualization.
+I chose Kinder Joy as the item to display the difference in currency rate because I wanted a product common in both the countries (same brand).
+I also wanted the product to be about $1 in USA.
+By this method I am able to show the exchange rate for 1 USD as 3.65 QAR.

 **The USA is ruled by a democracy while Qatar is ruled by the heredity monarch family.**

-**Finally, I would like to highlight some tourist attractions in Doha and make a countdown to the FIFA World Cup 2022 which is going to be hosted in Doha.**
+**I would like to highlight some tourist attractions in Doha**

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 48px; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;